dsyer/spring-wasm-demo/README.md

 * [x] Resource management (prevent leaks and re-use instances of the WASM).
 Maybe could be improved still, but the things that can be shared and now shared, and everything is disposed.
 * [x] Break out WasmLoader into a library JAR
 * [x] Add Spring Cloud Function sample
+* [ ] Support malloc and free as exports so host can manage memory
+* [ ] Switch to output pointer instead of multivalue (better for polyglot)
 * [ ] Automate build of WASMs
 * [ ] Pass some configuration down from the JVM into the WASM
 * [ ] See if there is a way to support a subset of [proxy-wasm](https://github.com/proxy-wasm/spec).